 As a general rule, mirrorless cameras make far better street photography cameras than DSLRs.
 The number one reason for this is the reduced size and weight and overall discreetness of a mirrorless camera.

 It’s no surprise then that Fujifilm cameras feature heavily in our guide for the best camera for street photography.
 And it’s certainly no mistake that the brand new Fujifilm X-T4 is at the top of our list.

-I recently reviewed the latest Fuji flagship camera and I was incredibly impressed by its overall performance and image quality – click the black button above to read more.
+I recently reviewed the X-T4 and I was incredibly impressed by its overall performance and image quality – click the black link above to read more.

 Street photography is all about documenting people as they interact with their world.
 Being able to freeze the moment within a split second requires a super-fast autofocus system.

 The Fujifilm X-T4 features one of the fastest autofocus systems ever thanks to the combination of its intelligent hybrid AF system and the Fuji X-Processor 4.

 You can grab a shot of an interesting street composition and be on your way before anyone even realised you were there.

 What’s more, the new and improved shutter on the Fuji X-T4 is near silent even in mechanical shutter mode.

 The build quality and looks of this fully weather-sealed camera are second to none.
 The body is all metal and visually has a typically Fuji retro-inspired design.